TESS photometry of the nova eruption in V606 Vul: asymmetric photosphere and multiple ejections?: Discussion

 \cite{1977MNRAS.180..749F} and \cite{2011A&A...536A..97F} suggested that periodic modulation in a nova lightcurve can be produced by the asymmetry of the nova photosphere caused by the outflow's interaction with the secondary star.
 We numerically validate this scenario using a toy model of a nova wind.

 We examine a case of symmetric radial outflow of matter from a white dwarf surface, parameterized by the velocity at an infinite distance, $v_\infty$.
 Outflow particles do not interact with each other or with photons (no pressure or viscosity is present), but they do engage in gravitational interactions with both components of the binary system and may collide with them.
 This combination of gravitational interaction and shadowing induces asymmetry in the outflow.
 In the stationary case that we consider, the outflow's spatial and temporal properties remain unchanged in the binary system frame, while an observer perceives the outflow's rotation with the orbital period.
 Due to this rotation, the nova's visible disk, a projection of the photosphere on the sky, alters its shape as well as its total area, which results in variability.
 We assume that the matter maintains a constant temperature, making the disk area a proxy for the observed flux.
-Normally, the limb is defined by an optical depth of $2/3$, but since our model density is presented in arbitrary units, we set a fixed column density value as a threshold, so the photosphere radius is $\sim 25 R_\odot$ (corresponding to an absolute magnitude $M = -4.5$ for a $10^4$\,K blackbody representing a nova possibly 1--3 magnitudes below its peak).
+Normally, the limb is defined by an optical depth of $2/3$, but since our model density is presented in arbitrary units, we set a fixed column density value as a threshold, so the photosphere radius is $\sim 100 R_\Sun$ (corresponding to a blackbody radius of a typical nova near peak, \S~\ref{sec:periodicorigin}).

 We utilize the following fiducial parameters for a nova eruption: an orbital period of 6 hours and 8 minutes (double the observed modulation period in \nova{}), a white dwarf mass of $1 \mathrm{M}_\odot$, a companion mass of $0.5 \mathrm{M}_\odot$, and an outflow particle velocity at infinity $v_\infty = 1000$\,km\,s$^{-1}$.
 The white dwarf radius is determined by the standard relation~\citep{chandrasekhar1931}, while the component radius is set to correspond to Roche lobe volume~\citep{eggleton1983}.
 We set inclination of the binary system to be $60^\circ$.